November 15, 2025

 Start your meal prep journey with confidence using this beginner-friendly guide

 Meal prep has become increasingly popular, and for good reason—it's one of the most effective ways to eat healthier, save money, and reduce daily stress.
 But if you're new to meal prepping, the process can feel overwhelming.
-Where do you start?
-How much should you prep?
-This guide will answer all your questions and help you build a sustainable meal prep routine.

 What Is Meal Prep, Really?